Selecting Hyperparameters for Tree-Boosting: The importance of individual hyperparameters

 In Figure \ref{fig:shap_summary}, we report SHAP values for the tree-boosting model trained on the meta data set described above.
-Separate SHAP values are reported for the regression and classification tasks.
-We find that all hyperparameters have relatively large average SHAP values and the differences in the SHAP values are small across the hyperparameters.
-This means that all considered hyperparameters can have a large effect on the accuracy of a tree-boosting model.
+Separate SHAP values are reported for the regression and binary classification tasks.
+We find that all hyperparameters have relatively large average SHAP values and the differences in the SHAP values are relatively small across the hyperparameters.
+There is nevertheless some visible variation in average absolute SHAP values, so our conclusion is not that all hyperparameters have equal importance.
+For the classification meta-model, for instance, the largest mean absolute SHAP value is about $1.85$ times the smallest.
+Rather, the plot shows no dominant subset whose importance is so large that the remaining parameters can safely be fixed at default values.
+This suggests that all considered hyperparameters can have a large effect on the accuracy of a tree-boosting model.